ankita-Agrawal-ai/JSDFloodNet/README.md

 # FloodMapping-Repo

-Code and experiments for deep learning and machine learning based flood inundation mapping using Earth Observation data.
+Code and experiments for the **Divergence-Guided Joint Diffusion-Convolution Network (JSDFloodNet)** for multimodal flood inundation mapping.

+The code will be available soon.